-Source objects are also values of a type distinct from other types and also have three components: a source-file descriptor (sfd), a beginning file position (bfp), and an ending file position (efp).
-The sfd identifies the file from which an expression is read and the bfp identify the range of character positions occupied by the object in the file, with the bfp being inclusive and the efp being exclusive.
-A source object can be created via make-source-object, which takes three arguments corresponding to these components.
-The first argument must be a source-file descriptor, the second and third must be nonnegative exact integers, and the second must not be greater than the third.
+Source objects are also values of a type distinct from other types and also have three or five components: a source-file descriptor (sfd), a beginning file position (bfp), an ending file position (efp), an optional beginning line, and an optional beginning column.
+The sfd identifies the file from which an expression is read and the bfp and efp identify the range of character positions occupied by the object in the file, with the bfp being inclusive and the efp being exclusive.
+The line and column are either both numbers or both not present.
+A source object can be created via make-source-object, which takes either three or five arguments corresponding to these components.
+The first argument must be a source-file descriptor, the second and third must be nonnegative exact integers, the second must not be greater than the third, and the fourth and fifth (if provided) must be positive exact integers.